Appendix A

 speed: Your speed represents the number of feet you can move with a single movement (see Movement and Positioning).

 spell list: The list of spells you can cast from a particular magic source.
-Each spell source has a specific spell list which is described at ??.
+Each spell source has a specific spell list which is described at Spells.
 Most characters with the same spell sources have the same spell lists.
 However, some effects, such as a cleric’s domains, can add spells to a character’s individual spell list.

 square: A square represents a single 5-ft. by 5-ft. space.
 Many areas are measured in squares for convenience.